Contributing

 cd Ribasim-NL

-First, set up Pixi as described on https://pixi.sh/.
+First, set up uv as described in the uv documentation.

-We require at least Pixi version v0.48.1, but generally recommend the latest release.
-Check the version with pixi --version, update with pixi self-update.
+We require at least uv version v0.9.3, but generally recommend the latest release.
+Check the version with uv --version, update with uv self update.

-The install task automatically installs all required Python packages for development.
-These will not conflict with any pre-installed applications, as long as you have the pixi environment enabled.
-You can do this in a terminal by calling pixi shell, or starting programs like pixi run python.
-The first time you open the Ribasim repo in Visual Studio Code you need to tell it where it can find the Pixi environment.
+The first time you open the Ribasim-NL repo in Visual Studio Code you need to tell it where it can find the Python interpreter.
 Open the command box with Ctrl+Shift+P (Cmd+Shift+P on macOS) and run Python: Select Interpreter.
-Select ('default': Pixi) in the /.pixi folder.
+Select the Python interpreter in the .venv folder that uv created.
 Unless the setting python.terminal.activateEnvironment is disabled, it will already activate the environment in your terminal.

-If you encounter issues related to Pixi dependencies, it might help to clean your Pixi environment with pixi clean, followed by pixi run install.
+If you encounter issues related to uv dependencies, it might help to clean your uv environment with uv clean, followed by uv sync.

 Co-development with Ribasim

-Ribasim-NL pins to a specific Ribasim version in the pixi.toml.
+Ribasim-NL pins to a specific Ribasim version in the pyproject.toml.
 Generally this will be the latest release.
-During development sometimes you may want to tet out the latest unreleased development version of Ribasim.
+During development sometimes you may want to test out the latest unreleased development version of Ribasim.

 If you are making changes to the Ribasim repository yourself, it will be more convenient to point to a local clone rather than GitHub.
 This can be done using this syntax: